ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

 NOTE: Save all documentation with everything you do in an organized way!
 This will make life easier in the future.

-1. Submit Bid and reach an Agreement with Seller
+1. Submit Bid and reach an Agreement with Seller - Get it under Contract

    Work with a real estate agent.
 Put in an offer for the property through your real estate agent.
    Important!
 Ask for the seller to cover the closing costs, and offer a higher price to make up for it.
 Maxiumum amount allowed by an investment propert is 2% for a conventional loan.
 (6% for FHA)

    Get the counter offer and discuss with your agent or advisors.
 Submit a counter offer.
 Repeat the process until satisfied and you reach an agreement.

+   Always add: Daniel, and/or assigns (you should always add this cuz it wont hurt, but can help) Different states may use diff verbage

 2. Home Inspection
    Get an inspection - important to know what you are getting - about $300-$500.